HenrikJoreteg/human-javascript/ch01 - introduction.md

 9. People who already know JavaScript should be able to work on the app without lots of knowledge about a specific tool or framework.
 10. The inverse of the previous point should also be true in that people who learn how the app works, should accidentally learn how JavaScript works in the process.
 11. It should play nicely in a team environment using version control (no giant files).
 12. Every piece of functionality should have an obvious "home."
 Structure, structure, structure.
-This makes it easy to jump into olde code to fix bugs or to jump from project to project.
+This makes it easy to jump into old code to fix bugs or to jump from project to project.
 13. The project should have a set of code style standards that are enforceable by an automated process.
 This encourages readability and consistency throughout the codebase.
 It centralizes code style arguments around an enforcable standard.
 We find that this minimizes a lot of back-and-forth about code style because it becomes a simple automated pass or fail.

 Now let's dive in.